 The Essential Qualities of Business Leaders

-Most qualities of a leader are qualitative, in that they can’t be measured, captured, or reviewed in a concrete way.
+Most qualities of a leader are qualitative, in that they can’t be measured, captured, or reviewed concretely.
 In other words, we can’t say a business leader scored 98 in leadership.
 The best we can do is look to anecdotal examples or psychological studies to see which qualities good leaders possess.
 Here are traits that are good indicators of a leader’s potential:

-Good leaders also project self-confidence.
+- Self-Confidence: Good leaders also project self-confidence.
 People who appear confident attract others and make them feel secure.
-Confidence will help you win clients, customers, joint ventures, and even investors, because you’ll have an easier time convincing people you’re worth doing business.
-Plus, there’s objective evidence to suggest that confident people make better entrepreneurs; one study in Applied Psychology found that successful entrepreneurs showed significantly higher levels of confidence than entrepreneurial students and students not interested in business.
+Confidence will help you win clients, customers, joint ventures, and even investors because you’ll have an easier time convincing people you’re worth doing business.
+Plus, there’s objective evidence to suggest that confident people make better entrepreneurs.
+One study in Applied Psychology found that successful entrepreneurs showed significantly higher levels of confidence than entrepreneurial students and students not interested in business.

-Successful leaders also aren’t afraid to take risks—as long as they’ve calculated the odds of success and are comfortable moving forward.
+- Calculated Risk-Taking: Successful leaders also aren’t afraid to take risks, as long as they’ve calculated the odds of success and are comfortable moving forward.
 Starting a business is a risk, so naturally, there is a level of risk-taking inherent in entrepreneurs.
-That can be a good thing, if controlled, because it can allow you to do things other entrepreneurs who play it safe won’t do, and therefore set you apart.
+That can be a good thing if controlled because it can allow you to do things other entrepreneurs who play it safe won’t do and therefore set you apart.
 Of course, that doesn’t mean you should take more risks for the sake of doing something risky.
-Assessing risks and having the courage to take a calculated risk are part of successful leadership.
+Assessing risks and having the courage to take a calculated risk is part of successful leadership.

-As a leader, one of your biggest responsibilities is going to be that of a decision-maker.
+- Decisiveness: As a leader, one of your biggest responsibilities is going to be that of a decision-maker.
 You won’t always make the “right” decisions, and sometimes, there won’t be a “right” decision to make.
-But you’ll be the one who needs to make decisions—and the one who’ll experience the results and to be held accountable for them.
-If you procrastinate on decision-making, or if you tend to defer hard decisions to other people, you won’t perform well in stressful situations that demand your immediate attention—and action.
+But you’ll be the one who needs to make decisions and the one who’ll experience the results and to be held accountable for them.
+If you procrastinate on decision-making, or if you tend to defer hard decisions to other people, you won’t perform well in stressful situations that demand your immediate attention, and action.

 There are, of course, other factors to consider when applying these traits to home business owners: